sakaiproject/sakai/sections/xdocs/README.txt

 		can not create new course contexts.
 Therefore, we need to bootstrap course information so when the app starts, it can find its course context.

-		To load the initial course contexts, run one of the following commands from the 'sections-app' subdirectory.
+		To load the initial course contexts for standalone mode, run one of the following commands from the 'sections-app' subdirectory.

 		Standalone dataload
 		maven -Dstandalone=true -Dmem=false loadData